 In regard to exports that have been identified on the shipping bill as being eligible for the benefit, RoDTEP becomes effective on 1st January 2020.
 Depending on the date that is determined by the appropriate authority, RoDTEP benefits will be offered to EOUs, SEZs, and AAs in the future.

-Our team continuously monitors the movement of export and imports until they arrive at Amritsar port.
-In addition to offering clearance of import and export consignments by sea, air, and road.
-Furthermore, we are committed to keeping up with the latest customs policies, regulations, and procedures.
-Moreover, we are pleased to announce that our company has served you for 25 years in the field of sea import export custom clearance.
+And this paragraph will describe customs clearance & freight booking as our strengths.
+To clarify, our team continuously monitors the movement of export and imports until they arrive at the final port.
+In addition, we offer clearance of import and export consignments by sea, air, and road.
+Further, we are committed to keeping up with the latest customs policies, regulations, and procedures.
+Moreover, we are pleased to announce that our company has served you for 25 years in sea import export custom clearance.